Fort Worth Legal Separation Attorney

 Couples having relationship issues often turn to separation rather than immediately filing for divorce.
 For many couples, separation is enough, and spouses can happily remain married but live separately.
 For other couples, separation is a stepping stone along the road to an eventual divorce.
 Either way, since Texas law does not recognize “legal separation,” you may need the help of an attorney with creative legal solutions to affect your separation in a way that protects your rights.

 The Fort Worth legal separation attorneys at The Queenan Law Firm can help you with issues of asset division, child custody, and child support during a separation case.
 We can also help set your case up to file an eventual divorce if that is the path you choose.
-For a free legal consultation, call our law offices today to learn more about separation in Texas and what to do next in your case.
+For a legal consultation, call our law offices today to learn more about separation in Texas and what to do next in your case.
 Call us at (817) 476-1797.

 Filing for Legal Separation in Fort Worth, TX